autostrap/bootstrap-scripts/README.md

 type: string (FQDN)

-This parameter contains the fully qualified domain name of the puppet master, puppet agents are retrieve their configuration from.
+This parameter contains the fully qualified domain name of the puppet master, puppet agents retrieve their configuration from.
 This should be set on both puppet agents and the puppet master, since the puppet master itself is usually managed from the same source.